asweigart/pyaudacity/README.md

     pip install pyaudacity

 PyAudacity is a pure Python module and has no dependencies, although you must install Audacity.
 Audacity must be open while your PyAudacity-using Python scripts run.
 (That is, there is no "headless" mode for PyAudacity.)

+IMPORTANT: You must enable the mod-script-pipe module in Audacity before you can use PyAudacity!
+Launch Audacity, open the Preferences menu, click on the Modules section on the sidebar, and then switch mod-script-pipe from New to Enabled.
+Then you must restart Audacity.

+The mod-script-pipe module comes with Audacity starting in version 3.2.0.
+If you don't see it in the Modules section, you must...
+I don't know.
+[The documentation doesn't say where you can download it.](https://manual.audacityteam.org/man/scripting.html#Getting_Started) If you do have instructions for installing it on Windows, macOS, and Linux, please email al@inventwithpython.com so I can post them here.

 Quickstart Guide
 ----------------